 1. Everyone loves unicorns, right?

 Plan your blogs according to your business’s requirements.
-If you are blogging for a company, focus on what the business goals are, long term and short term.
+If you are blogging for a company, focus on the long- and short-term business goals.
 If you are an individual blogger, plan for how you want your readers to perceive you after your 100th blog.

 2. I am Drone

-You don’t want to be the guy that soullessly sits hunched over your keyboard writing content for the boss.
+You don’t want to be the person soullessly sitting hunched over your keyboard writing content for the boss.
 Find ways to keep yourself engaged with the topic.
-This will allow you to keep your ideas and tone fresh all the time.
+This will allow you to keep your ideas and tone fresh.

 3. Who am I?

 You need to find a voice that your audience can hear.
 This means that you need to create a character or a presence that may not necessarily be your own but is the one that the reader sees you as.

-5. I am a Writer
+5. I am a writer

 We get it; you’re a writer.
 It feels cool to say that.
 Honestly, the guy sitting next to you in the subway doesn’t care who wrote the piece of information he is absorbing.
 He cares about the content.

 6. I already said that